-- Shirts and Trousers: Only official Hallmark University or approved student organization shirts are permitted. - · Shirts must be tucked into trousers or shorts, and a belt must be worn. - · Badges must always be worn facing forward and located anywhere above the waist.
-A university lanvard is provided. - · Trousers must be conservative and dark in color (i.e., blue, black, brown, khaki, etc.) - No bell-bottom, hip-hop, sweatpants nylon training/workout pants, or excessively baggy leg trousers allowed. - · Sweatpants, sweatshirts, Yoga Pants, nylon training pants, and training jackets are not acceptable. - · Shoes: Closed-toe shoes only (no sandals, no open toe or open backs allowed). - Jewelry: For safety reasons, post-ball-type earrings are the only acceptable type of pierced jewelry permitted.
-Hoops, dangle earrings, the hardware used in ear gauging, and other body piercings are not acceptable and must be removed. - · Shorts: Students may wear shorts, but they must be modest and conservative in nature.
-No gym/athletic shorts are authorized.
-The length of the shorts cannot be any shorter than two inches above the kneecap while standing.
-The DCOA will make the final determination if an interpretation issue arises. - Headgear: Headgear will not be worn inside the building at any time.
+• Shirts and Trousers: Only official Hallmark University or approved student organization shirts are permitted.

+- o Shirts must be tucked into trousers or shorts, and a belt must be worn. - Badges must always be worn facing forward and located anywhere above the waist.
+A university lanyard is provided. - Trousers must be conservative and dark in color (i.e., blue, black, brown, khaki, etc.) - o No bell-bottom, hip-hop, sweatpants nylon training/workout pants, or excessively baggy leg trousers allowed. - Sweatpants, sweatshirts, Yoga Pants, nylon training pants, and training jackets are not acceptable. - Shoes: Closed-toe shoes only (no sandals, no open toe or open backs allowed). - Jewelry: For safety reasons, post-ball-type earrings are the only acceptable type of pierced jewelry permitted.
+Hoops, dangle earrings, the hardware used in ear gauging, and other body piercings are not acceptable and must be removed. - Shorts: May not be worn while on the Westover campus, not rise above the knee more than two inches (while standing) and are only permitted, at the Airport campus, when excessively high ambient temperatures are a concern. - Headgear: Headgear will not be worn inside the building at any time.
 This includes hats, caps, bandanas, stocking caps, skull caps, du-rags, hoodies, etc. - Eyewear: Sunglasses/dark glasses will not be worn in the classroom. - Piercing: Pierced body jewelry may not be visible, except for earrings. - Cell Phones: Cell Phones are not to be used during lectures, projects, and exams.
-Ear Buds and headphones are not to be worn while en the hangar floor, due to safety concerns.
+Ear Buds and headphones are not to be worn while on the hangar floor, due to safety concerns.

-NOTE: If you attend class in violation of the Dress Code Policy, the instructor will send you home, and an absence is recorded.
+NOTE: If you attend class in violation of the Dress Code Policy, the instructor will send you home, and an absence will be recorded.